 - Ketamine: It is available with nicknames such as Special K, vitamin K, and cat valium.
-It is used by veterinary doctors as anesthesia and available in a white powder or liquid form.
+It is used by veterinary doctors as anesthesia and is available in a white powder or liquid form.
 Researchers are studying their effect on people with severe depression.
-Similar to GHB ketamine quickly digested by the system; therefore, it is very difficult to detect it in a screening test.
+Similar to GHB ketamine is quickly digested by the system; therefore, it is very difficult to detect it in a screening test.

 - Alcohol: Many attackers use one of these three drugs along with alcohol to boost the drug effect.

 What are the side effects of club drugs?

 Gamma hydroxybutyric acid (GHB): The effects start in 15-30 minutes and last for three to six hours.
 It is very potent.
 Even a very small amount can have a big effect, and it is easy to overdose.
 You may feel relaxed, drowsy, dizzy, and sleepy.
 It may cause